McModknower/McModknower.github.io/minecraft/crash-database.md

 ===============================

 This file will contain a bunch of error messages from modded minecraft crashes, with the intent that you can use your browsers search function to quickly search for your problem.
+(As such some headings have multiple exception messages directly below it, so your browsers search function can find them)

 Most of the stuff i write about here is stuff i found in logs people asked for help with on the [Modded Minecraft Discord](https://discord.gg/moddedmc).
 If you need more help than this guide can provide, i can only recommend asking over there.